CSAFE-ISU/shoecomp/README.md

 - icons and related assets
 - A User Manual for ShoeComp

-At some point we will have a Github Actions runner that provides releases via ZIP files encapsulating all of the above.
+At present we have Github Actions runner that provides the ShoeComp plugin as a Java JAR, which can be added to Fiji.
+Soon we will have a Github Actions runner that provides releases via ZIP files encapsulating all of the above.

 [ij2]: https://imagej.net/software/imagej2/
 [fiji]: https://imagej.net/software/fiji/